markjager13/markjager13/README.md

 **About Me!**
 <br />
-I'm a front end developer that loves building efficient and intuitive solutions for clients.
+I'm a junior software developer that loves building efficient and intuitive solutions for clients.
 <br />
 I'm skilled using JavaSript and React and have a background in computer science concepts.